Mike11199/VBA/README.md

 Macros developed at work to automate Excel tasks and grab information from SAP.
 Contains no confidential company information.
+Added to GitHub with permission of manager for version control purposes.